The washing machine?

-- In the first episode of the television show version of The Odd Couple, Gwendolyn and Felix watch a washing machine this way during their double date.
+- In the first episode of The Odd Couple, Gwendolyn and Felix watch a washing machine cycle during their double date.

 - A sketch on The Benny Hill Show has a person watching his laundry at the laundromat, and actually switching channels somehow.

-- In the SpongeBob SquarePants episode "Mid-Life Crustacean", watching laundry at the laundromat is one of Spongebob and Patrick's ideas of a good time—much to the disappointment of tagalong Mr. Krabs, who was hoping for an exciting evening of debauchery to make him feel young again.
+- In the SpongeBob SquarePants episode "Mid-Life Crustacean", watching laundry at the laundromat is one of SpongeBob and Patrick's ideas of a good time—much to the disappointment of tagalong Mr. Krabs, who was hoping for an exciting evening of debauchery to make him feel young again.
 Of course, since this is SpongeBob and Patrick we’re talking about, they’re ideas of “fun” don’t exactly match up with what Mr. Krabs is expecting.

 - In one Mr. Magoo cartoon, Magoo thinks the washing machine is a TV and that the long johns sloshing inside is some guy swimming the English Channel.

 - The Grim Adventures of Billy & Mandy starts a two-part wishing episode off with Billy watching the washing machine, wishing he could be "in the show too".
 At the episode Grim uses the last wish to wish that they had never found the wishing skull sending us back to that same scene, except Mandy asks Billy if he wants to be on TV and then throws him into the washer, which keeps them from finding the skull.